kahlan/kahlan/docs/README.md

 });
 ```

-Unbelivable right ?
-Moreover you can also replace the `time()` function by a simple closure:
+Unbelievable, right?
+Moreover, you can also replace the `time()` function by a simple closure:

 ```php
 it("patches a core function with a closure", function() {